 Now, here we are in a highly stressful time, but socializing is dramatically limited, and our outlet is suddenly no longer available.
 If you live with people you’re close with and can release your pent-up negative energy through other means, that’s great.
 But not every one of your teammates, coaches, or students will have those resources.
 Think about the newer students who had finally found a form of exercise they liked right before the gym closed.
 Think about the teammate who’s suggested that their spouse may be abusive or the coach who is recently divorced and was already struggling with loneliness before social distancing began.

 Jiu-jitsu can be a huge tool in maintaining mental health, and without it, the people you train with may not be doing so well.
 Take a couple of minutes and shoot a few teammates a message just to check in.
 You may receive an easy “I’m all good!
 Thanks!” or you may provide the opportunity that person has needed in order to open up about the challenges they’re going through at home.
+You can even recommend your teammates to play games on sites like 카지노 사이트 so they can easily have fun through the use of their phones.

 It’s not your responsibility to hold your teammates’ mental health together, now or when jiu-jitsu is still in session.
 But, to use a phrase I’ve heard or read from 90 percent of the people I’ve spoken to over the past few weeks, we’re living in “crazy times.”
 Therapists and sobriety programs are moving their services to digital platforms, if they’re even hosting sessions at all.
 People have no escape from bad marriages, and many are falling back — heavily — on bad habits and addictions.
 We have no way of knowing if anyone else is making sure our teammates are ok, so if we can be what reminds our training partners that there are people out there who care about them, why wouldn’t we want to do that?